pawn-lang/YSI-Includes/YSI_Visual/y_commands/features.md

 	SendClientMessage(from, COLOUR_GREETING, "Sent");
 	SendClientMessage(to, COLOUR_GREETING, "Message from %s:", ReturnPlayerName(from));
 	SendClientMessage(to, COLOUR_GREETING, msg);

+	// Remove any old version of this command for this player.
+	Command_RemoveCallback("r", to);

 	// Set up a reply command.
 	inline const SendReply(string:reply[])